bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-2-connect-to-bc.md

 The `/auth` endpoint gets called when installing the app.
 Launching (loading) or uninstalling the app will not call the `/auth` endpoint.

-4. Open the `load.ts` file and add the logic to log the user in when the app calls the `/load` endpoint (when launching the app).
+4. Open the `load.ts` file and add the logic to sign the user in when the app calls the `/load` endpoint (when launching the app).

 ```js
 import { NextApiRequest, NextApiResponse } from 'next';